 Councillors voted narrowly against going ahead with a proposal to make an outline planning application for the exciting project to be sited at the Yeovil Recreation Centre.

-It was gone midnight when council chairman, Cllr Ian Martin, announced that councillors had voted 31-25 against the centre, more commonly known as Mudford Rec, from being used as the location for the Sports Zone.
+It was gone midnight when council chairman, Cllr Ian Martin, announced that councillors had voted 31-25 against the centre, more commonly known as Mudford Rec, from being used as the location for

 Council leader, Cllr Tim Carroll, and his senior colleagues, as well as officers, looked distraught at the bombshell.